-I can still vividly recall sitting in my office or at my kitchen table sometime during the COVID-19 lockdown, writing out my book and puzzling over different aspects of it.
-In my mind's eye, I am trying to remember a certain fuzzy detail from the past or wrestling with how to organize a chapter in a way that both tells a good story and also makes some sense within the overall narrative.
+I can still vividly recall sitting in my office or at my kitchen table sometime during the 2020 COVID lockdown, writing out my book and puzzling over different aspects of it.
+In my mind's eye, I am trying to remember a certain fuzzy detail from the past or wrestling with how to organize a chapter in a way that both tells a story and makes sense within the overall narrative.

 It’s proven to be particularly popular among parents of my friends – people who were well into adulthood by the time the 1980s rolled around and who would be able to identify first-hand with my descriptions.
 Several times now I’ve heard some version of the same story from a friend or buyer of the book that they had started to read Čas proměn, but then their mom or dad snatched it from their hands and they haven’t been able to get it back since.

-Over the decades since 1989, I’ve periodically submitted formal requests to the authorities in Prague to ask if they had a file on me -- only to be told each time until now that they did not.
-I always figured I wasn’t important enough for the secret police to bother with or whatever materials they might have collected on me had long ago been shredded in a purge of the archives after 1989.
+Over the decades since 1989, I’ve submitted several formal requests to the authorities in Prague to ask if they had a file on me -- only to be told each time (until now) that they did not.
+I always figured I wasn’t important enough for the secret police to bother with or whatever materials they collected on me had long ago been shredded in a purge of the archives after 1989.
 And that’s exactly what I wrote, in good faith, in Čas proměn.
 Well, it turns out I was wrong.

 I spent the early months of this year translating and pouring through dozens of pages of materials in my file.
 There was some jaw-dropping stuff in there.
 I began the process of organizing the files and preparing a series of blog posts to present the story.
 Then came Russia’s war in Ukraine at end of February, which suddenly shifted my attention (and everyone else’s) to the catastrophic events taking place practically across the border.
 In April, I got Covid, which took me out of commission for almost a month.
 After that I traveled home to visit family in Ohio, and now I’m back, temporarily, working again as a full-time travel writer to pay the bills.

-As of this moment, I can promise that an update is coming, but I can’t yet tell you when.
+As of this moment, I promise an update is coming, but I can’t yet tell you when.
 Believe me, though.
 I think you'll find it worth the wait.